 Serving suggestions

-Because it’s full of protein, the egg salad would also be great piled on a bunch of chopped lettuce or stuffed in lettuce wraps.
-Serve alongside Vegan Potato Salad or Vegan Coleslaw for a complete (and delicious) meal or picnic.
+You can also use the egg salad as a topping on salad greens or stuff it into lettuce wraps.
+Serve it alongside Vegan Potato Salad or Vegan Coleslaw for a complete (and delicious) meal or picnic.

-And if you end up with leftovers, scoop them up with crackers for a quick and easy snack.
+And if you end up with leftovers, scoop them up with crackers for a quick, easy, and protein-packed snack!

 Frequently asked questions